AthosZn/TCG/README.md

 * Blocker declares which creatures he is willing to block with.
 Similarly, we will call blocker strength the total of strength of blockers.
 * The blocker looses health equivalent to attack strength - blocker strength.
 * The blocker chooses which attackers he wants to kill.
-It must not exceed his block strength.
+Their total strength must not exceed his block strength.
 * He also declares which blockers he wants to sacrifice.
 As long as the attack strength is superior to the strength of one of his creature, he must choose a creature to sacrifice and remove its strength from attack strength.
 Example: